Antigua Guatemala’s colonial show pony is a riot of gorgeous cobblestoned streetscapes, crumbling ruins and noble churches.

 Panajachel Sure, they’re pushy, but the street vendors and roadside stalls in this lakeside town have some of the best collections of textiles, at very reasonable prices.

-San Pedro La Laguna Taking it easy is pretty much a way of life in Guatemala’s consummate chill zone.
+San Marcos La Laguna Taking it easy is pretty much a way of life in Guatemala’s lakeside yoga and wellness hub.

 Lanquín Sure there are caves to explore and rivers to tube… tomorrow…